 Founder and Editorial Director

-The team of Just Saying contributors have provided for you a wealth of insightful information to help you become more intentional, so that you can impact your life in a positive way!
-By opening up the electronic pages of Just Saying, you will experience the unfolding stories that promote healthy lifestyles through relationships, music, faith, family, food, fitness, fashion, finance and fun!
+With grateful hearts, the Just Saying community is one united voice wanting to reach the nations of the world to offer hope, encouragement and healing.
+By opening up the electronic pages of Just Saying you will experience the unfolding stories that promote healthy lifestyles through relationships, travel, music, faith, family, food, fitness, finance and fun!

 I would love to hear from you.
 Please send your comments and questions to email@example.com.